 This role is designed in conjunction with our Control Ranger and involves the dispatch of grey squirrels for the purpose of managing the population in the Knowsley area.
 In this role you will work alone and be mainly responsible for managing a number of traps in our Community Trap Loan Scheme and on private land.

-More experienced control volunteers will have the opportunity to become training buddies for future recruits.
+More experienced control volunteers may have the opportunity to become training buddies for future recruits.
 Previous experience with grey squirrel control would be advantageous but is not necessary as we provide full training.